brson/contract-game/doc/notes.md

 the system running live.
 I am sure unit tests will be useful the more software I write, and as ink matures.

+There are a number of `cfg` attributes and features that an ink contract seemingly needs to maintain in order to establish the difference between the normal on-chain runtime environment, where there is no standard library;
+and the unit-testing environment, which does have access to the standard library.
+So far these attributes,
+`std`, and `ink-as-dependency`,
+are just magic to us and we copy-and-paste them from examples without understanding.

+I have an inclination to just delete them all and always assume the code is running on-chain, forget about unit testing.

 I am more interested in integration testing on a dev chain, and intend to instead write scripts that run a chain,